carinapetcu/University-Projects/Fundamentals of Programming/Fawlty Towers/README.md

   * monthly report
   * day of week report

-Moreover, it has unit tests and an object-oriented and layered architecture.
+Moreover, it has unit tests and an object-oriented and layered architecture solution.